Finite impulse response: Filter design

-An FIR filter is designed by finding the coefficients and filter order that meet certain specifications, which can be in the time domain (e.g. a matched filter) and/or the frequency domain (most common).
+FIR filters are designed by finding the coefficients and filter order that meet certain specifications, which can be in the time domain (e.g. a matched filter) or the frequency domain (most common).
 Matched filters perform a cross-correlation between the input signal and a known pulse shape.
 The FIR convolution is a cross-correlation between the input signal and a time-reversed copy of the impulse response.
 Therefore, the matched filter's impulse response is "designed" by sampling the known pulse-shape and using those samples in reverse order as the coefficients of the filter.

 When a particular frequency response is desired, several different design methods are common: